 The lastest addition is that of a shop.
 To add this in I had to research the payment providers available and how I could integrate them into the site.
 The client opted for Square as it offered the best rate for an up and coming business.
 Once picked, I looked at how to integrate it to the site.
 Fortunately, Square offer a facility to add the selling pages via their own site, giving increased security for customer’s details.
 I was able to create the shop using the Square facility and link to it directly.

 When I’m not producing sites for clients, I try and make time to work on my own site.
 The name is something my Dad came up with and includes the first two letters of mine and my brother’s names.
-Again a logo was required, I liked the cool of thie lines
+Again a logo was required, I liked the idea of using the first letter to create the shape of the logo while using the negative space to hold the company name.

-My site is desinged to be fluid.
-I edit it as I hone my skills, because of this I need to make sure it runs fast despite a large amount of design elements.
+My site is designed to be fluid and I edit it as I hone my skills.
+Because of this I need to make sure it runs fast despite a large amount of design elements.
+I also need to be mindful of not losing some content I make changes, this leads to some rigorous testing and trailing different tools to help the site run smoother.

 Greenfields Wood Store was my first e-commerce site.
 I had to overhaul a site that had been running for several years.
 This included making the site as efficient as possible for customers to view.